HOPSE: Scalable Higher-Order Positional and Structural Encoder for Combinatorial Representations: Abstract

 \section{Abstract}

 While Graph Neural Networks (GNNs) have proven highly effective at modeling relational data, pairwise connections cannot fully capture multi-way relationships naturally present in complex real-world systems.
 In response to this, Topological Deep Learning (TDL) leverages more general combinatorial representations ---such as simplicial or cellular complexes--- to accommodate higher-order interactions.
-Existing TDL methods often extend GNNs through Higher-Order Message Passing (HOMP), but face critical \emph{scalability challenges} due to \textit{(i)} a combinatorial explosion of message-passing routes, and \textit{(ii)} significant complexity overhead from the propagation mechanism.{This work presents HOPSE (Higher-Order Positional and Structural Encoder), an alternative method to solve tasks involving higher-order interactions \emph{without message passing}.
-Instead, HOPSE breaks apart \emph{arbitrary higher-order domains} into it's neighborhood relationships using a Hasse graph decompositions.
-This method shows that decoupling the representation learning of the topology of each neighborhood and the attributes results in a lower computational complexity, putting into question the need for HOMP.The experiments on molecular graph tasks and topological benchmarks show that HOPSE matches performance in traditional TDL datasets and outperforms HOMP methods in topological tasks, all} while achieving up to $7\times$ speedups over HOMP-based models, opening a new path for scalable TDL.
+Existing TDL methods often extend GNNs through Higher-Order Message Passing (HOMP), but face critical scalability challenges due to the steep complexity overhead of propagating messages through combinatorial structures.
+To overcome this limitation, we propose HOPSE (Higher-Order Positional and Structural Encoder), a framework \emph{free of message passing layers} that uses Hasse graph decompositions to derive efficient and expressive encodings over \emph{arbitrary higher-order domains}.
+Notably, HOPSE scales linearly with the size of combinatorial representations while preserving the expressive power and permutation equivariance of the HOMP approaches.
+Experiments on molecular and topological benchmarks show that it matches or surpasses state-of-the-art performance while consistently achieving speedups over HOMP-based models, opening a new path for scalable TDL.
+The code is available at \url{https://github.com/geometric-intelligence/topobench.git}.